 Neuro-oncology is the branch of medical science deals with tumors of the nervous system.
 Cancers of the nervous system are often severe conditions that eventually become life threatening.
 Neuro-oncology involves the cancers of the nervous system that arise due to cancer that has spread from another part of the body and may occur as primary tumors or as secondary or metastatic tumors.
 Tumors that can occur at any age but often affect people while they are in their prime are Primary Tumors.
 Most primary cancers are more common among males than females, although meningiomas are more common among females.
 Tumors can spread to the nervous system from another site of origin through metastasis, compression or direct invasion are Secondary Tumors.

-Track on: Neuromuscular and Neurovascular Disorders
+Neuromuscular and Neurovascular Disorders

 Neuromuscular disorders characterize a broad spectrum of nerve-related disorders and conditions that affect the body’s voluntary muscles.
 Neuromuscular disorders cause the weakening of muscles in the body because of interrupted communication between the nervous system and the muscles it controls.
 Neurovascular disorders includes narrowing of arteries, which reduces blood flow to the brain and increases the risk of stroke, and weakening of arteries, which may create brain aneurysms and increases the risk of intracranial bleeding.
 According to the Brain Aneurysm Foundation, cerebral aneurysms affect an estimated 6 million Americans and are responsible for close to half a million deaths worldwide each year, with half the victims age 50 and younger.
 Approximately 1 million strokes occur in the United States each year, with 10% to 15% attributed to intracranial atherosclerotic disease.